27 of the Best Things to do in Thailand

 His thoughts: ‘bad, very bad, they lost to the red devils last week’.
 Turns out his favourite food was pizza and he loves staying up late, even though he then struggles to get up for morning meditation.

-4. See Thailand by train
+4. See Thailand by Train

 Suggested by Last Kodiak

 One of the best ways to get around in Thailand is you using their train system.
-I found it be a unique experience and pretty cost effective.
-After all, I went from Bangkok to the Cambodian border for less than $2!
+I found it to be a unique experience and pretty cost-effective.

 One of the best parts of using the trains to get around is you will run into all walks of life that make up the Thai people and you will learn the real reason that is called the land of smiles.

-5. Take a boat ride along the Chao Phraya River
+5. Take a Boat Ride Along the Chao Phraya River

 Suggested by Global Gallivanting